Adyen/adyen-ruby-api-library/README.md

 ~~~~

 ## Using the Cloud Terminal API Integration
-In order to submit In-Person requests with [Terminal API over Cloud](https://docs.adyen.com/point-of-sale/design-your-integration/choose-your-architecture/cloud/) you need to initialize the client in a similar way as the steps listed above for Ecommerce transactions, but make sure to include `TerminalCloudAPI`:
+In order to submit In-Person requests with [Terminal API over Cloud](https://docs.adyen.com/point-of-sale/design-your-integration/choose-your-architecture/cloud/) you need to initialize the client in the same way as explained above for Ecommerce transactions:
 ``` ruby
 # Step 1: Require the parts of the module you want to use
 require 'adyen-ruby-api-library'